meganforgey/WAR/README.md

 To start the game, click Let's Play! to shuffle the cards and hand them out to each player.
 Then click, next round to get the game started.
 I

 ## Next Steps
-Next, I would like to include a visual representation of the player's cards, and when a player wins, show the two cards "flying" to their deck.
+Next, I would like to disable the start button after it's pressed.
+I would also like to include a visual representation of the player's cards, and when a player wins, show the two cards "flying" to their deck.